This page describes many of the forecast challenges faced by meteorologists at the Charleston,

 of tornadoes and thus allows Tornado Warnings to be issued with more advanced notice.

-and the internet, other products constantly disseminated include radar precipitation estimates in
+the internet, other products constantly disseminated include radar precipitation estimates in the

 Flood/Flash Flood Warnings.

-The radar was recently upgraded with dual polarization technology which collects data on the
+In 2012 the radar was upgraded with dual polarization technology that collects data on the

-horizontal and vertical properties of weather (e.g., rain, hail) and non-weather (e.g., insect,
+horizontal and vertical properties of precipitation targets (e.g., rain, snow, hail) and non-weather

-ground clutter) targets.
-The new data and products will assist us in all types of weather
+targets (e.g., insect, ground clutter).
+The new data and products will assist our forecasters in all

-observations are sparce.
-Thus, they are very important in observing and predicting tropical
+are sparce.
+Thus, they are very important in observing and predicting tropical cyclones.
+There are

-cyclones.
-There are generally 2 types of satellites: geostationary and polar-orbiting.
-Geostationary
+generally 2 types of satellites: geostationary and polar-orbiting.
+Geostationary satellites (see

-satellites (see above) remain at a fixed location above the Earth while polar-orbiting satellites
+above) remain at a fixed location above the Earth while polar-orbiting satellites constantly rotate

-away.
-Polar-orbiting satellites are closer to the Earth but are always changing their positions.
-For
+satellites are closer to the Earth but are always changing their positions.
+For more information on

 farther out in time, however, computer models are more heavily relied upon.
 These models incorporate